 We'll do a lot of work with (free) computer programs such as R and RStudio.
 You don't need your own computer although it would be helpful.
 If you don't have that, you will spend time in the campus computer labs.
-You are not required to have previous experience with programming although that would be useful.
+You are not required to have previous experience with coding.